-Over 11 million people visit the Great Smoky Mountains every year, and there’s a good reason why.
+Over 11 million people visit the Great Smoky Mountains every year, and there’s a good reason why they’re planning their Smoky Mountain getaway.
 Between Pigeon Forge and Gatlinburg, the largest Smoky Mountain towns, you will find a range of places to stay.
 From Smoky Mountain resorts (check out our review of our favorite, the Dollywood’s DreamMore Resort here), to hotels and motels, and the famous Great Smoky Mountain cabin rentals.

 There are endless possibilities for things to do between in Gatlinburg and Pigeon Forge.
 You can find a number of tours in both towns here.
 You can catch a dinner attraction, shop at many themed and adorable shopping centers, and of course, catch breathtaking views of the mountains from either the Smoky Mountain trails, Smoky Mountain hikes, or relax and soak in the views from many ski lift options.
 Lastly, there are so many places to choose to eat during your Smoky Mountain vacation.